 A successful e-commerce site requires many aspects to operate on the highest level.
 It needs to look good.
 It has to have high-end functionality.
-And it needs to have interesting content and killer branding.
-Improving any one of these features can greatly improve your results.
+And it needs to have engaging content and killer branding.
+Improving any one of these features can significantly improve your results.
 You don’t need to launch a complete overhaul to make upgrades.
-You just need to constantly look for small tweaks that can make a big difference.
+You need to constantly look for small tweaks that can make a big difference.

 Samantha Wallace is a veteran tech writer and editor who has worked in several eCommerce companies.
 She has been covering technology online for over five years.
 She is the Content Advocate for Greenwingtechnology.com.